+You can also give your rabbit at-home tooth checks to detect signs of dental disease early and prevent major health problems.
 Problems with a rabbit’s teeth may seem minor at first, but they can cause a whole chain of health issues if the teeth aren’t properly taken care of.
 Not eating is the biggest problem to look out for.
 But overgrown and unhealthy rabbit teeth can also cause infections that can spread to other areas of a rabbit’s skull.

-Keeping rabbit teeth healthy
+How to keep rabbit teeth healthy

 Keeping your rabbit’s teeth healthy is usually very easy and doesn’t require any extra work on your part.
 As long as you are providing the rabbit with what they need, their instincts should help them to keep their teeth healthy on their own.
 If you give your rabbit a healthy diet and some fun chew toys, your rabbit’s teeth will most likely stay trim all on their own.